Dave1482/Clover-Themes/README.md

-# Clover-Themes
+# Clover-Theme
-The theme I use for Clover
+The theme I use for Clover, might also accept modifications of this theme here